Wh4rp/Wh4rp/README.md

 I'm Warp, a BS in Mathematics student 🔢📏📚 and Algorithms's enthusiast 🖥️🧙‍♂️

-- 🔭 I’m currently working on [Algebra Abstracta Hecha Bien](https://github.com/Wh4rp/AbstractaHechaBien)

-- 🌱 I’m currently learning Web Development and Machine Learning
+- 🌱 I’m currently learning Web Development

 - 🚩 I'm competing in Competitive Programming